rahulvenugopal/haveyoumetrahul/public/about/index.md

-# About me
+# Hello World

 #### Who am I?
 {{< figure src="whoami.jpg">}}
 Greetings from my little corner of the cosmos.
 I'm a 35-year-old human who now resides in Bengaluru, India.
-I'm working towards the completion of a PhD in neuroscience from the Centre for Consciousness Studies, NIMHANS.
-My life has been quite exciting, and the path has been somewhat stormy, in my opinion (and I loved that).
-I transitioned from the engineering world to the study of the brain and the psyche.
-For fun, I engage in a variety of orthogonal activities.
-Fortunately, through time and effort, I was able to make a meaningful and satisfying connection between those random dots.
-I enjoy where science, technology, and human excitement converge.
+I am an engineer, neuroscientist and mental health professional holding masters in the three disciplines all from top three institutes in the country.
+As a neuroscientist with over a decade of expertise, I specialised in the domains of cognition, neuromodulation, meditation, mind-body interactions and sleep & dreaming.
+I have guided teams through the conceptualisation and execution of cutting-edge brain computer interfaces, cognitive profile development, sleep stability assessments, real time neuro feedback systems and AI based models for health analytics.
+My expertise and passion are at the convergence of wearable technology, neuroscience, productivity, artificial intelligence and proactive solutions for physical and mental health and wellbeing.
+I am actively building innovative, personalised, affordable and scalable solutions in this space..

 I like developing things that benefit and improve human life as well as teaching, learning from, and mentoring others.
 I like to read, travel, go hiking, and eat well.
 I find the idea of "deep work" to be really intriguing.
 A skill that facilitates rapid learning and the production of high-quality outcomes under pressure.
 Working deeply raises performance and provides the actual satisfaction that comes from craftsmanship